 “Procurement” is just another word for buying stuff.
 And the government buys a lot of stuff, including services of workers employed by private businesses.
 The array of goods and services can boggle the mind; it runs from a wide variety of military supplies (body armor, food, airplanes) to the construction of highways and government buildings to humble school supplies.

 Millions of government employees, a number of whom are in the military, have jobs that require travel services, tools, equipment, office supplies, food, and lodging.
 Every year, the U.S. government—the largest single buyer in our country—spends billions on the goods and services provided by private businesses that keep the government’s wheels turning.
 Of course, all of these contracts, and the amounts of money floating around, make fraud, abuse, and waste practically inevitable.
-The opportunities to commit fraud are varied and wide ranging.
+The opportunities to commit government contract fraud are varied and wide ranging.

 Procurement fraud is the submission for payment of false or fraudulent claims to the government.
 Doing so is a clear violation of the False Claims Act (FCA) and as such can be prosecuted.
 Whistleblowers with solid knowledge of procurement fraud are encouraged to bring a qui tam whistleblower suit.